GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <p>
         Basically, they are not related to the business logic or business requirements.
-They are aspects of a program ("secondary features") that are shared accross the modules of the application or system and the same strategy of usage is applied to everyone.
+They are aspects of a program ("secondary features") that are shared accross the modules of the system/application and the same strategy of usage is applied to everyone.
         But this doesn't mean that they are not important.
     </p>
     <p>